Connecting multiple AWS services

 In addition, IAM authentication with RDS is only available for MySQL, Postgres, and MariaDB, as per Amazon’s documentation.
 Aurora Postgres and MySQL are available to connect via IAM authentication.

-Transcend’s AWS Organizations is designed to auto-connect multiple AWS Accounts, and pass along the IAM credentials needed to perform AWS integration’s Silo Discovery to discovery S3, RDS, Redshift, DynamoDB, and Aurora resources.
+Transcend’s AWS Organizations is designed to auto-connect multiple AWS Accounts, and pass along the IAM credentials needed to perform AWS integration’s System Discovery to discovery S3, RDS, Redshift, DynamoDB, and Aurora resources.
 View the full guide here on setting up the connection for AWS Organizations integration.

 Here is a brief explanation of the IAM scopes and how Transcend uses them: